systems-powercom/appTemplate/README.md

 - Select Product - Analyse in menu
 - Check the result

 ## How to localize apps

 Localization is very important for local users.
 I will summerise about localization of iOS apps.

-### storyboard and launch screen
+### storyboard and launch screen (labels, buttons)

-- labels
-- buttons

 1. Add language in XCode project info
+2. Select Main.storyboard and push localize button
+3. Check language to localize
-2. Input localizable strings
+4. Input localizable strings to Main.storyboard of each language
-3. Preview in Assistant Editor
+5. Preview in Assistant Editor

-If you want to change strings programatically, you need to add Localizable.string file.
+### localize programatically

+You can use Localizable.strings file

+1. Add file named Localizable.strings
+2. Select Localizable.strings and push localize button
+3. Check language to localize
+4. Input localizable strings to Localizable.strings of each language

+### app name

+1. Add file named InfoPlist.strings
+2. Select InfoPlist.strings and push localize button
+3. Check language to localize
+4. Input localizable strings to InfoPlist.strings of each language

 #### export and import localizable strings